Bartering is an ancient tradition that goes back to the times before money even existed.

 BarterOnly offers a massive variety of items up for trade, and it’s a site like Craigslist for the bartering market!

-You need to create a free account to post on BarterOnly, which usually cuts down on the amount of scammers and spam you’ll get from posting on classified’s.
+You need to create a free account to post on BarterOnly, which usually cuts down on the number of scammers and spam you’ll get from posting on classified’s.